cassiomolin/lucene-example/README.md

 }
 ```

+## What will you find in this application?

-This application parses some JSON files, indexes their content and performs some searches with Lucene.
+This application parses some JSON files with Jackson, indexes their content with Lucene and performs some searches.

 ## How to build and run this application?